List of rolling stock preserved on the West Somerset Railway: Maintenance facilities

 The old goods shed at Minehead has been converted to an engine shed for inspections and running repairs to the operational locomotives.
 A secure compound at Bishops Lydeard is the base for locomotives working from that end of the line.
 Most diesel locomotives work from the DEPG depot at Williton.
 The permanent way department is based at Dunster and maintain their wagons in the old goods shed there.

 Restoration and heavy repairs are undertaken at several locations, including workshops attached to the engine sheds at Minehead and Williton.
 There is also another shed at Williton used for steam locomotive restoration and vintage coaches, the operating coaches are maintained in a modern shed at Minehead, and the SDRT have workshops at their museum at Washford.

-Main line steam locomotives
+Steam locomotives

 The following locomotives are currently based on the West Somerset Railway but may sometimes be away from the line.